shivannis/xandr-docs-public/xandr-docs/articles/bidders/creative-audit-feedback.md

 | Inappropriately charges for government forms or services                                 | - Charging for government forms or services that are normally free or offering them cheaper than the government. <br> - Any illegal or deceptive service to bypass a public system (ex. fake IDs, evading traffic tickets, etc.)                                                                                                                                                                                   |
 | Misappropriation of a copyright, trademark, trade secret or patent of another party      | Creative deceptively uses a major brand’s logo in an offer not affiliated with that brand                                                                                                                                                                                                                                                                                                                 |
 | Pornography, nudity, obscenity, or other "adult" content                                 | - Major nudity (female nipples, genitalia, etc.) <br> - Depiction of sexual acts <br> - Escort services <br> - Realistic sex toys <br> - Sales or distribution of pornography                                                                                                                                                                                                                                                           |
 For more information, see our [Policies for Buying](https://microsoftapc.sharepoint.com/teams/XandrServicePolicies/SitePages/Policies-for-Buying.aspx) (login required).

 ## Disapproval reasons

+The following table outlines reasons why a creative may be rejected from serving on Xandr inventory and recommendations for resolving the potential issue.
+Our policies apply to nearly all inventory sources with some minor exceptions.
+All creatives must meet these criteria in order to be approved.
+Xandr reserves the right to update audit policies and integrate or amend acceptance criteria at any time.

 | Failure Reason                                                               | Description                                                                                                                                                                                                                                                                                                                                                                                                              | Recommendations                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               |
 |------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|